amanda-mitchell/semantic-release-npm-multiple/README.md

 ## Configuration

-Each of the top-level keys refers to a specific registry that should be used and may be any value that is meaningful to you.
+Each of the keys in `registries` refers to a specific registry that should be used and may be any value that is meaningful to you.
 The object associated with that key is a set of options that should be passed to the `@semantic-release/npm` plugin when calling it.

 `@semantic-release/npm` also looks at a number of environment variables for its configuration: